statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 3.9“GOOD condition” means a coating condition with only minor spot rusting.

-3.10“Thickness Measurement (TM) Firm” means a qualified company certified by a RO in accordance with the principles stipulated in annex 7 to Annex B to resolution A.744(18), as amended.
+3.10“Thickness Measurement (TM) Firm” means a qualified company certified by a RO in accordance with the principles stipulated in annex 7 to Annex B to the 2011 ESP Code.

 3.11“Critical Structural Areas” are locations which have been identified from calculations to require monitoring or from the service history of the subject ship or from similar or sister ships to be sensitive to cracking, buckling or corrosion which would impair the structural integrity of the ship.